 How Much General Liability Insurance Do I Need in Connecticut?

-Connecticut doesn't require most businesses to carry general liability insurance at the state level, so operating without it won't trigger statewide penalties.
-However, individual cities and counties can set their own rules and may impose fines or restrict permits if coverage is missing.
+Connecticut doesn't require most businesses to carry general liability insurance.
+However, individual cities and counties may impose fines or restrict permits.

 Check with your local government offices to confirm requirements in your area.
-While the state keeps regulations minimal for most businesses, certain licensed trades must carry specific coverage to keep their professional licenses active:
+Certain licensed trades must carry specific coverage for licensing:

 Connecticut requires licensed electricians to carry general liability insurance with minimum limits of $300,000 per occurrence and $600,000 annual aggregate.
 Completed operations coverage is mandatory as part of the licensing requirements.